abadid/cmsc424-spring2023/project1/README.md

 **Note:** We will test your queries on a different, larger dataset.

 ### Getting started
 Similar to Project0, you will build the container with `docker build -t "cmsc424-project1" .` in the `project1` directory.
-Next you will need to start the container using `docker run -v $PWD:/home/project1 -ti -p 8888:8888 -p 5432:5432 cmsc424-project1:latest`.
-Alternately, if you are using your host machine to start the PostgreSQL server, follow the instructions mentioned in the [Project0 README](https://github.com/abadid/cmsc424-spring2023/tree/main/project0).
+Next you will need to start the container using `docker run -v $PWD:/home/project1 -ti -p 8888:8888 -p 5432:5432 --name project1  cmsc424-project1:latest`.
 We have already created and loaded the flights database in the docker container.
 If you are using a native installation of postgres, will need to create and load the `flights` database using the `small.sql` file.
+You can restart the continer with the following commands:
+    ```
+    docker start project1
+    docker exec -it project1 /bin/bash
+    ```

+Alternately, if you are using your host machine to start the PostgreSQL server, follow the instructions mentioned in the [Project0 README](https://github.com/abadid/cmsc424-spring2023/tree/main/project0).

 If you run into any issues while creating, loading or accessing the database, please seek help from a TA.